Lincoln National holds a secure capital position, fair liquidity

-higher retention and improved pricing also enhanced ROE.
+retention and pricing also enhanced ROE and book value.
 These were

-partially offset by higher expenses and reduced net flows.
-Although
+partially offset by higher expenses as well as reduced net flows

-economic volatility, competition, and low interest rate environment
+and deposits.
+Economic volatility, competition and low interest

 Founded in 1904 and headquartered in Philadelphia, Pennsylvania,